 Making Green Chili Tortilla Chip Casserole:

-There’s also an obnoxious amount of cheese and a lot of chicken, but keep in mind, this is a big, hearty casserole that can serve up to eight.
+Amounts: There’s an obnoxious amount of cheese and a lot of chicken.
+This is a big, hearty casserole that serves up to eight, depending on what it’s served with.
+I guarantee it will go fast!

 Poaching and Shredding the Chicken:

 If using breasts and they are huge, slice them in half horizontally.
 If using thighs, trim any potentially offensive portions.
-Place in a saucepan, fill with cold water about two inches over the chicken.
+Place in a saucepan, fill with cold water to cover by about 2 inches.
 Add seasoning, a little salt, a few peppercorns, a little garlic/and or onion powder, sazon, or any seasoning you’d like.
-About 1/2 teaspoon of each should do it.
+About 3/4 teaspoon of each should do it.

 Slowly bring up to a bare simmer and hold at that simmer for about 10 minutes.
 Adjust the heat as necessary.
 Timing will vary, so just keep an eye on it.
 Don’t overcook or it will be dry in the casserole.
 If time allows, cool in the water.
 If not, lay out on a board or plate, in one layer, to cool.
 It’s easier to shred by hand or with a mixer before it’s completely cold.